MiloshBo/geimage/README.md

 # getimage

-Program takes image from the pages and opens it in browser
+Script takes image from the page, downloads it to hard drive and opens it in browser

+Advanced script takes 20 images.